National N2O mapping and reduction of N2O-emission

 Introduction

-Nitrous oxide (N2O) has been identified as a significant contributor to the water sector's carbon footprint.
 N2O is produced as a byproduct of nitrogen removal in biological wastewater treatment plants (WWTP), and it is therefore obligatory for the water sector to look into this if they want to reduce their carbon footprint.

-The scope of this project is to identify different N2O pathways by looking into examples from Danish WWTP plants.
-The design, composition of load and control strategy have a big impact on the N2O production of the specific plant, and will impact which N2O pathway which is dominant.
+The scope of this project is to identify different N2O pathways by looking into examples from Danish WWTPs.
+The design, composition of load and control strategy have a big impact on the N2O production of the specific plant, and will impact which N2O pathway is dominant.
 Only by data observation and analysis can the correct control method be applied, and N2O reduced.
-Due to lack of data from Fornæs WWTP, this poster will use an example from Næstved WWTP.

 Methods

-In order to observe how N2O is produced in relation to NH4, NO3 and O2-levels, it is crucial to have online sensors in the waterphase.
-Most Danish WWTPs do already have online NH4, NO3 and O2 sensors in order to observe and control the nitrogen removal processes.
-Next step has been to install N2O-online sensor in the waterphase.
+In order to observe how N2O is produced in relation to NH4, NO3 and O2-levels, it is crucial to have online sensors in the water phase.
+Most Danish WWTPs already have online NH4,

-N2O is produced through three different pathway during nitrification (N) and denitrification (DN).
+N2O is produced through three different pathways during nitrification (N) and denitrification (DN).
 It varies a lot from plant to plant which pathway is dominant, and what N2O-pattern we see in the online data.
 It is not always clear which pathway that is dominant or the reason for a high N2O.

 Results & Discussion